stat545ubc-2021/mini-data-analysis-EL/datateachr-analysis.md

     dataset.

-2. Next, I wanted to see the density distribution of `Mutation Count` for different types of cancer
+2. Next, I wanted to see the density distribution of `Mutation Count` for different types of cancer.
+It is well established that different cancer types have their unique mutational characteristics, so it was reassuring to see this reflected in our data.

 3. Similarly, I wanted to see the fraction of the genome altered differed for different types of cancer.
+Genomic instability is a hallmark of cancer, and also varies across different types.

 4. Finally, I looked at the overall survival for patients according to their `Smoking History`.
+Although it is known smoking is a risk factor for cancer, I wanted to see the effect on overall survival in our dataset.

 # 3.1 Research questions

 Following our exploratory data analysis, I formulated the following 4 research questions:

-1. What are the genomic and mutational consequences of a patient’s smoking history?
+1. Which `Cancer Type` is the most deadly?

 2. What variables are predictive of a patient’s overall survival?

-3. Which `Cancer Type` is the most deadly?
+3. What are the genomic and mutational differences between primary and Metastasis samples?

-4. What are the genomic and mutational differences between primary and Metastasis samples?
+4. What are the genomic and mutational consequences of a patient’s smoking history?